Master-64/Shrek-2.2/README.md

 - More options to customize your experience
 - Official 16:9 aspect ratio support
 - Tons of fixes to annoying problems
-- Statistics
 - Unlockable cheats
 - Automatic support for custom maps
+- More mod support
+- And much, much more!

+# Features to expect past release:
+- Online P2P Multiplayer
+- New paths & optional paths
+- New cutscenes and voicelines
+- Statistics
 - Easter eggs
-- More mod support
 - And much, much more!